nasa/cumulus/docs/workflow_tasks/lzards_backup.md

 The LZARDS task outputs a composite object containing:
 - the input `granules` array, and
 - a `backupResults` object that describes the results of LZARDS backup attempts.

+For the specifics, see the [Cumulus Tasks page](../tasks) entry for the schema.